 In fact, Section 415 of the Internal Revenue Code and the accompanying regulations outline how the lifetime limit is to be calculated.
 If a payout exceeds the allowable limit, the excess is subject to a steep excise tax.

 The lifetime limit for a Defined Benefit Plan is a function of age at payout.
-The table below show the maximum limits for selected ages.
+The table below shows the maximum limits for selected ages.

 As you can see, the limit is reduced for payment before age 62.
 This reduction accounts for the longer period of tax deferral when payout occurs at younger ages.

 For example, upon termination, a Plan participant may roll over their Defined Benefit lump sum to an IRA.
 By rolling over their distribution, tax deferral continues until it is distributed from the IRA.
 As you can imagine, the value of this tax deferral is much higher for a 35-year-old than it is for a 62-year-old.
 Simply put, the 35-year-old receives an additional 27 years of potential tax deferral.
-The reduction in the lifetime limit for payout before age 62 reflects that an $800,000 payout at age 35 may reasonably grow to $2.9 million at age 62.
+The reduction in the lifetime limit for payout before age 62 reflects that a $900,000 payout at age 35 may reasonably grow to $3.4 million at age 62.

 The lifetime limit phases in over a 10-year period.
 For this purpose, years are based on how long the Participant is in the Plan.
 This type of service is called participation service.
 If the Participant terminates with less than 10 years of participation service, the limit is reduced on a pro-rata basis.